 What better way to laud and honour the human worth, dignity and freedom of children than to cut them some ideological slack.

 Co-director of the Christian thinktank, Ekklesia

 Bartley’s comments are of a different character from the aforementioned.
-He’s not criticising the message as a whole (Ekklesia and the BHA are both members of the Accord Coalition in favour of inclusive admissions policies and fair and balanced RE).
+He’s not criticising the message as a whole (Ekklesia and Humanists UK are both members of the Accord Coalition in favour of inclusive admissions policies and fair and balanced RE).
 Rather he is making a suggestion as to what we could have done instead.
 We think it’s worth airing.
 In a news piece for Ekklesia called ‘Why humanists aren’t asking the right question’ he argues:

 This is why the Humanists have been asking the wrong questions in their advertising campaigns – particularly their latest one about faith schools.
 What the Humanists should have put on their posters was the simple question: “How would Jesus have run a school?”

 Of course, it’s not going to happen.
 But run with the proposition for a moment.
 Such a question might be uncomfortable for many Humanists.
 But it would be doubly uncomfortable for many Christians.
 For such a question goes to the heart of the issue that Humanists UK is trying to raise about faith schools.

 Actually it’s not such a bad idea, and has a humorous element.
 Where some humanists might be uncomfortable is that for us, of course, Jesus of Nazareth is not the high representative of all that is good and just, and we like to make a case based on principles we can all share.
 Jesus of Nazareth may be the high representative of all that is good and just for the Christians that such a campaign would be targeting, but there are those besides Christians who also support ‘faith’ schools for whom such a campaign would mean less.
 The message does apply to all religions.